 Registering with our Club

-You can register with “Silsden Sprouts” at any time, even if you do not wish to book a place at the club.
+If you are new to using Silsden Sprouts, you can register by contacting the school office who will provide you with further information.
 This allows you to make casual bookings on an ad-hoc basis subject to places being available.
-In order to attend “Silsden Sprouts” you must complete both the Registration Form (one for each child) and Terms & Conditions document for your child/ren, prior to their first visit.
-These are valid for the duration of your child’s time at the school.
+In order to attend “Silsden Sprouts” you must agree to our Terms & Conditions and Privacy Policy, the “Magic Booking “ system.
+These are valid for the duration of your child’s time at the school and any changes will be sent out to you, should there be any changes. .

 Please let the school office know if you need to make any changes to your registration details, for example, change of address, telephone number or contacts.